Safe & Sound: Are You Prepared this Hurricane Season?

 5 Items to Include in your Workplace Emergency Prep Kit:

-- Essential electronics such as flashlights, a battery-operated weather radio and cell phones (along with extra batteries and solar chargers).
+- Essential Electronics – Power outages are common during emergencies, so it’s essential to have essential electronics that can help in communication and provide lighting.
+Include items like: flashlights, a battery-operated weather radio, and cell phones (along with extra batteries and solar chargers).

 Communication is Key